michael-maltsev/technion-ug-info-fetcher/README.md

 ## Usage

-It's probably simplest to use [PHP for Windows](https://windows.php.net/download/) in command-line mode.
+For Windows, you can use [PHP for Windows](https://windows.php.net/download/) in command-line mode.

+For Linux, you can refer to [this comment](https://github.com/michael-maltsev/technion-ug-info-fetcher/issues/1#issuecomment-1271321255) for installing PHP and the relevant dependencies.

 Recommended usage: